gbowne1/codebooker/CONTRIBUTING.md

 > Note: If assigned an issue and along the line you change your mind or can't figure it out, ensure to notify the team so that the issue can be reassigned to another. <br>
-it is importamt to note that some tasks tagged good first issue may not be as simplified and basic to you as it might sound so it is advsiable to look through th issue thoroughly before volunteering.
+it is importamt to note that some tasks tagged good first issue may not be as simplified and basic to you as it might sound, so it is advisable to look through the issue thoroughly before volunteering.

 ## Pull Request

+Once you are finished working on an issue move to create a Pull Request (PR).
-When you do a PR on GitHub, make sure to complete the section on the right.
-Which include:
+When you do a PR on GitHub, make sure to complete the section on the right which includes:
 Assignees, Reviewers, Labels, Projects, Milestone(s) and Development before you submit the PR.

-Also share a screenshot or show the working fix in the Pull Request message and a brief description of what you fixed.
+Also, share a screenshot or show the working fix in the Pull Request message and a brief description of what you fixed.
-Keep in mind that Blank issues and especially PR's without a description of the changes you made may not get merged.
+Keep in mind that Blank issues and PR's without a description of the changes you made may not get merged.

 -   Link an issue to Development that the PR will close
 -   Make sure that you tag a reviewer i.e. @gbowne1